Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **prepare_templates** [ Type: *bool* ]

-	Set to True, search for the appropiate template file and perform preprocessing steps including FWHM, cosmic rays remove and WCS corrections.
+	Set to True, search for the appropriate template file and perform preprocessing steps including FWHM, cosmic rays remove and WCS corrections.